Enrollment of Early Entrants to Kindergarten

 2. The admissions and wait list process will proceed as normal for the child, however if the child is assigned a seat it will be considered provisional.

-3. The parent or guardian must submit (a) the Aptitude and Achievement tests, (b) Work sample, and (c) Recommendation letters by March 1.
-If the required documents are not received by this date, the child will be withdrawn from any provisionally assigned seat.
+3. The parent or guardian must submit (a) the Aptitude and Achievement tests, (b) Work sample, and (c) Recommendation letters by April 30.
+If the required documents are not received by this date, the child may be withdrawn from any provisionally assigned seat.

 4. The school will reach out to schedule the interviews no later than three weeks after receiving the required documentation.